egg-wars/egg-wars-contracts/README.md

 3. **They can throw their eggs at other players’ chickens.** For each egg thrown at a chicken, its level decreases by 1.
 A chicken’s level can never go below 1.
 Each egg that is thrown is burned.

 4. **They can attempt to hatch a chicken from an egg.** The likelihood of success with hatching is 10%.
 If the hatching succeeds, the player receives a new ERC-721 of a chicken that starts at level 1.
 Whether the hatching succeeds or fails, the egg is burned.

-The original 150 players contributed 0.015 ETH each, for a total of 2.25 ETH.
-This ETH could be used to start a liquidity pool on Uniswap with 60,000 eggs.
-Existing players can buy or sell eggs to support their game strategy.
-New players can buy eggs to attempt to hatch new chickens and join the game.

-### Deploying

-Set up `.env` (cp `.env.sample .env`)

-Run `./deploy/deploy_testnet.sh` or `./deploy/deploy_base.sh`

-Run `yarn generate_sponsor` and paste in the Chicken smart contract address

-Call `setSponsorWallet` with the output

-Send ETH to Sponsor Wallet address

-### Base release plan

-- [ ] Pass proposal to send ETH to deployer address
-- [ ] Deploy EggToken & Chicken contracts via Deployment plan above
-- [ ] Airdrop 1 chicken to st3ve.eth
-- [ ] Have st3ve.eth test `attemptHatch`
-- [ ] Consider proposing that Party LPs the EGG token with the ETH in the party
-- [ ] Call `Chicken.airdrop()`, have params include 1 chicken for every party membership (https://basescan.org/token/0x8138f468D235fFA0C6B32ae70aA799555a91ee74#balances)
-- [ ] Call `Chicken.closeAirdrop()` to disable any more chickens being produced
-- [ ] Change owner of Chicken to the party address (`0x8138f468D235fFA0C6B32ae70aA799555a91ee74`)
-- [ ] After a few days of gameplay, have prty renounce ownership of Chicken contract